robtweed/mg-webComponents/TUTORIAL.md

 Note the following key parts of the pattern above:

-## 1) Your definition should export a uniquely-named function
+## 1) Your definition is an ES6 Module

+This module MUST export a uniquely-named function.
+The name of the function is up to you.

 In our case we'll call that function *define_step1*.